-Texas Parks & Wildlife Department's marine hatcheries produce juvenile red drum and spotted seatrout for stock enhancement.
+Texas Parks & Wildlife Department's marine hatcheries produce juvenile red drum, spotted seatrout and southern flounder for stock enhancement.
 Stock enhancement is the release of hatchery-reared juvenile organisms into the wild to supplement the existing population.
 It serves as a tool used by TPWD to manage the marine fishery along the Texas coast to ensure that harvest levels are sustained and stocks are replenished.
 TPWD’s hatchery program is one of the most visible marine stock enhancement programs in the world.
 Annually, some twenty-five million juvenile marine finfish (averaging 35 millimeter total length) are produced by the hatchery program and released into the wild to supplement the natural population.
 Sea Center Texas is responsible for producing approximately a third of the red drum and one-half of the spotted seatrout stocked.
+Last year, Sea Center Texas released 25,000 flounder fingerlings into area bays.

 In the 1970's and early 1980's, a series of extreme winters combined with commercial and recreational over‑harvest had decimated red drum populations.
 In 1982 TPWD responded by constructing its first marine fish hatchery in Corpus Christi , and the first stocking of red drum into Texas bays occurred in the spring of 1983.
 In 1985, The Dow Chemical Company, the Coastal Conservation Association (CCA), and TPWD helped by the Sport Fish Restoration Act combined their resources.
 The team conceived a plan to construct a red drum hatchery and education center in Lake Jackson, Texas with the help of the Sport Fish Restoration Act.